lopezdsr/sql-query/sql-query.md

 To save space, you can use the alias shown instead of the full endpoint name.

 **Note:** {{site.data.keyword.sqlquery_short}} will always use the internal endpoint to interact with {{site.data.keyword.cos_short}}, even if an external endpoint has been specified in the query.
 The result location for a query will always indicate the external endpoint name.
-When interacting with {{site.data.keyword.sqlquery_short}} programmatically through the API, you can use the internal endpoint name to read results instead of the external endpoint name that is returned by the API
+When interacting with {{site.data.keyword.sqlquery_short}} programmatically through the API, you can use the internal endpoint name to read results instead of the external endpoint name that is returned by the API.

 External Cross-Regional Endpoint Name | Alias
 --- | ---